cicada-lang/inet/README.md

      - Push the corresponding wire to the stack.
   - `add`
   - `add1`
-    - Create new node by take wires from the stack, and connect them to the node's input ports, then return free wires connected to the node's output ports.
+    - Create new node by taking wires from the stack, and connect them to the node's input ports, then return free wires connected to the node's output ports.
   - `result-(add)`